florianfranz/palaeo-data-cube/README.md

 # Palaeo Data Cube (PDC)

 ## Overview
 The Palaeo Data Cube (PDC) provides global maps of the Earth in deep-time (currently of the last 545 million years, in 44 steps).
-It is inspired by the present-day Earth Observations (EO) Data Cubes, and provides acess to data products in high-resolution (10km by 10km) of the Earth system long-term evolution.
+It is inspired by the present-day Earth Observations (EO) Data Cubes, and provides acess to data products in high-resolution of the Earth system long-term evolution.

 ![PAN_ages.svg](images%2FPAN_ages.svg)
 ## Data products